ChrTopf/wled-audioreact/README.md

 ## Requirements

-- n WLED clients with m RGB LEDs each. (where "n" and "m" stand for positive non zero integers)
+- n WLED clients with one LED strip each.
+Each LED strip should have an equal amount of LEDs.

 - Reliable IPv4 UDP communication between the computer and the [WLED](https://kno.wled.ge/) clients on port 21324.
 For further reference on the interface between this application and WLED have a look at the [WLED Documentation](https://kno.wled.ge/interfaces/udp-realtime/).

 - x86_64 CPU architecture

-- GNU/Linux or Microsoft Windows operating system.
+- GNU/Linux or Microsoft Windows operating system

 ## Installation/Usage